before a single line or multiline comments in Python.

 Python comments are used to create sections of code that are ignored.
 Comments are useful for notes or to temporarily disable the block of code.
-Comments are made in Python by adding
+These are made by adding

-# before a single line or multiline string.
+# before a single line or multiline comments in Python.

 Comments are used to write down notes in your code that will be ignored by the compiler or interpreter.
 For example, if you are writing a complex procedure over a period of hours, you may want to write a few comments to keep track of what each line of code does so that you don’t lose track.